salsify/milestones/packages/ember/tests/dummy/app/templates/docs/deactivating-milestones.md

 A very common pattern you'll see is the one in the snippet above, where you activate some milestones in a `beforeEach` and then deactivate them (either individually or in bulk) in an `afterEach`.
 In fact, this pattern is so common that `@milestones/core` has a built in utility for it.

-If you use a testing library like Jest or Mocha that has uses global `beforeEach` and `afterEach` hooks, you can call `setupMilestones` to automatically enable a set of keys before your tests and disable them afterwards.
+If you use a testing library like Jest or Mocha that exposes global `beforeEach` and `afterEach` hooks, you can call `setupMilestones` to automatically enable a set of keys before your tests and disable them afterwards.

 ```ts
 import { setupMilestones } from '@milestones/core';